DeepLearnI/atlas-ce-docs/docs/api_docs/sources/team/aws-installation.md

 * The admin will need to create an account for any new user.
 This can be done at the Keycloak GUI at `https://<master_node_external_ip>:8443/auth/`.
 To do so, in the admin console go to Users > Add User

+!!! note
+    A user login session is set to 5 minutes by default, meaning the token will expire and user will be logged out.
+To change this go to the Keycloak Admin dashboard at `https://<master_node_external_ip>:8443` > Administration Console.

+    Once logged in Realm Settings > Tokens > Access Token Lifespan to adjust the expiration.

 * Install Atlas SDK into a new conda environment on the user's machine.
 This should allow the user to have access to the `foundations` CLI

-* The user will need to add a new configuration that will be need to be provided by the integrations person.
-This file is generated on the master node in `~/.foundations/config/submission`
+* The user will need to add a new configuration file that will be need to be provided by the integrations person.
+This file is generated on the master node in `~/.foundations/config/local_docker_scheduler/worker_config/submission/scheduler.config.yaml`

 * Update the `scheduler_url` value with the master node's external IP, and the port should `5558`